On Output Activation Functions for Adversarial Losses: A Theoretical Analysis via Variational Divergence Minimization and An Empirical Study on MNIST Classification: Empirical Results

-In this experiment, we examine the effects of the Lipschitz constant ($k$) used in the coupled and the local gradient penalties (see \tabref{tab:gradient_penalties}).
-We use the classic nonsaturating loss and report in \figref{fig:exp_lipschitz} the results for $k = 0.01$, $0.1$, $1$, $10$, $100$.
-We can see that the error rate increases as $k$ goes away from $1.0$, which suggests that $k = 1$ is a good default value.
-Moreover, the two-side gradient penalties achieve lower error rates and are more sensitive to $k$ than their one-side counterparts.
+In this experiment, we examine the effects of the Lipschitz constant $k$ in the coupled and local gradient penalties \citep{gulrajani2017wgangp,kodali2017dragan}.
+We report in \cref{fig:exp_lipschitz} the results for $k = 0.01$, $0.1$, $1$, $10$, $100$ using the classic nonsaturating loss.
+We can see that the error rate increases as $k$ goes away from $1.0$, suggesting that $k = 1$ is a good default value.
+In addition, the two-side gradient penalties achieve lower error rates when $k$ is set properly, while they are more sensitive to $k$ than their one-side counterparts.

-We note that \citet{petzka2018} suggested that the one-side coupled gradient penalty are preferable to the two-side version and showed empirically that the former has more stable behaviors.
-However, we observe in our experiments that the two-side penalties usually lead to faster convergence to lower error rates as compared to the one-side penalties (see \figref{fig:training_progress}).
-This is possibly because the gradients for $G$ become smaller as $p_g$ move towards $p_d$ (and eventually zero when $p_d = p_g$), which can slow down the training.
-In contrast, the two-side penalties can alleviate this issue by encouraging the norm of the gradients to be a fixed value.

-\subsubsection{Effects of the Penalty Weights}
+\subsection{Effects of the penalty weights}

-We examine in this experiment the effects of the penalty weights ($\lambda$) for the R\textsubscript{1} and the R\textsubscript{2} gradient penalties (see \eqref{eq:gradient_penalties}).
-We consider the classic nonsaturating, the Wasserstein and the hinge losses. \figref{fig:exp_r1r2_penalty_weight} shows the results for $\lambda = 0.01$, $0.1$, $1$, $10$, $100$.
-We can see that the R\textsubscript{2} gradient penalty tends to outperform the R\textsubscript{1} gradient penalty.
-However, they are both sensitive to the value of $\lambda$, and therefore future research should run hyperparmeter search for $\lambda$ to find out its optimal value.
-We also note that when the spectral normalization is not used, the hinge loss is less sensitive to $\lambda$ than the other two losses.
-Moreover, when spectral normalization is used, the error rate increases as $\lambda$ increases, which again implies that the R\textsubscript{1} and the R\textsubscript{2} gradient penalties and the spectral normalization do not work well together.
+We examine in this experiment the effects of the penalty weights $\lambda$ for the R\textsubscript{1} and R\textsubscript{2} gradient penalties \citep{mescheder2018penalty}.
+We show in \cref{fig:exp_r1r2_penalty_weight} the results for $\lambda = 0.01, 0.1, 1, 10, 100$ using the classic nonsaturating, Wasserstein and hinge losses.
+We can see that the R\textsubscript{2} gradient penalty generally outperform the R\textsubscript{1} gradient penalty.
+However, they are both sensitive to the value of $\lambda$.
+Moreover, when the spectral normalization is used, the error rate increases as $\lambda$ increases, which implies that the R\textsubscript{1} and R\textsubscript{2} gradient penalties do not work well with the spectral normalization.